yl1535/PIDM_Project_Part_3/README.md

 # PIDM_Project_Part_3

-# Please do not use PIDM_Project_Part_3 as parent folder to run in eclipse!
+* Please do not use PIDM_Project_Part_3 as parent folder to run in eclipse!
 Use CS336_Group6_1.6241807 instead, or just import the war file
-# We need to submit the zip file, do not submit the folder or the war file

 # Current work separation plan:
 ### Yue Luo, Xanne -- Writing XML